Why study Epidemiology?

 PH 729: Survey Research Methods in Public Health or SOC 752: Fundamentals of Survey Methodology (not both) (3 credits)

-PH 784: Social Policy as Health Policy (3 credits)
+PH 784: Social and Economic Policy as Health Policy (3 credits)

-PH 868: Links between Infectious and Chronic Disease (3 credits)
+PH 868: Epidemiologic Links Between Infectious and Chronic Disease (3 credits)

 GEOG 525: Geographic Information Science (3 credits)

-UrbPlan 692: Data Analysis and Visualization (3 credits)
+UrbPlan 692: Special Topics in Urban Planning: (Data Analysis and Visualization) (3 credits)

 Epidemiology track competencies